alistairmatthews/alistairmatthews.github.io/index.markdown

 ---
-# Feel free to add content and custom Front Matter to this file.
-# To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults
 title: A Martial Art for All
 layout: home
 ---

 ![A picture of club members.](./assets/clubmembers.jpg)

-# The club is re-launching!

-**Now that the pandemic's over, we're restarting at a new time in a new venue: <a href="http://maraziontowncouncil.gov.uk/our-community/community-hall/" target="ext">Marazion Community Hall</a> on the 23rd of September.
-We'll be practising there every Friday night.
-See you there!**
+# Practising in 2024

+**If you want a new challenge for this New Year, you'd be very welcome to join our club and learn this fascinating and rejuvenating art.
+To see what it's like, take a look at [a typical session](https://player.vimeo.com/video/859473234?h=c67904da52).
+We've already restarted at <a href="http://maraziontowncouncil.gov.uk/our-community/community-hall/" target="ext">Marazion Community Hall</a> on Friday evenings.
+See the [Practise with Us](practise.markdown) page for more details.

 We practise Traditional Aikido in Marazion, near Penzance, Cornwall.
 The club is a member of <a href="http://aikidoalive.co.uk/" target="ext">Aikido Alive</a> and the instructor is qualified with the <a href="https://www.bab.org.uk/cms/" target="ext">British Aikido Board</a>.
 He holds third dan certificates in <a href="http://www.wanomichi.net/" target="ext">Wanomichi</a>, given by Sensei Daniel Toutain, a direct student of Morihiro Saito Sensei.